hove-io/navitia/documentation/slate/source/includes/objects.md

 ### Iso-date

-The date are represented in ISO 8601 "YYYYMMDD" string
+The date are represented in ISO 8601 "YYYYMMDD" string.

 Public transport objects